CLAIMING AGAINST AN ESTATE

 When the court looks at your claim, it will consider many different factors, including your age, family and financial situation, relationship with the deceased, financial needs, disabilities and so on.

 Normally a claim has to be settled or proceedings issued within six months of the grant of probate.
-Although there are some exceptions, such a tight timeframe means that time can often be of important factor when deciding whether or not to make a claim.
+Although there are some exceptions, such a tight timeframe means that time can often be an important factor when deciding whether or not to make a claim.

 We can guide you through the process of making a claim, explaining your options and dealing with the administrators of the Estate on your behalf.